University Handbook, Section D:

 D38 Sponsorship of university-produced programs must follow Kansas State University policy, state law, and the Kansas Board of Regents guidelines.

-D40 Faculty members and unclassified professionals may accept outside consulting assignments that support professional growth, as long as the assignments do not interfere with the effective discharge of university responsibilities.
-Faculty members and unclassified professionals who perform consulting services outside the university must obtain prior approval from their department/unit head, the dean or appropriate vice president, and provost.
-Such outside activities are to be reported in writing on the consulting request form for inclusion in personnel files.
-Normally, faculty members and unclassified professionals are allowed four working days per month on the average to participate in consulting activities.
-Faculty participating in regular instructional service to other educational institutions while still fulfilling contractual responsibilities to Kansas State University is not normally considered an appropriate consulting activity.
-See Kansas State University Policy on Conflict of Interest and Conflict of Time Commitment, Appendix S.
+D40 Faculty members and unclassified professionals may engage in outside activity, including consulting assignments that support professional growth, as long as the assignments do not interfere with the effective discharge of university responsibilities and are disclosed, reviewed, and approved in accordance with Appendix S. Normally, faculty members and unclassified professionals are allowed four working days per month on the average to participate in outside activities.
+Faculty participating in regular instructional service to other educational institutions while still fulfilling contractual responsibilities to Kansas State University is not normally considered an appropriate outside activity.
+Outside activity is more specifically addressed in the Kansas State University Policy on Conflict of Interest, Conflict of Time Commitment, and Outside Activity, Appendix S.

 D43 Unclassified Leave.
 See PPM, Chapter 4860 for an explanation of various leave programs available to unclassified employees including faculty.